 Here are some OTC options:

 - Aspirin.
-Among common, non-addictive muscle relaxers, aspirin is widely used to relieve everyday aches and fever.
+Among common, non-addictive drugs, aspirin is widely used to relieve everyday aches and fever.
 Well-known brands are Ecotrin, Bayer, and Bufferin.

 - Acetaminophen.
 Sometimes, this drug can relieve the pain just as well as generic muscle relaxers can.
 It acts both as an analgesic and antipyretic.
 Although widely used, the exact mechanism of action is not established.
 It is often combined with opioid and non-opioid painkillers.
 The most well-known brand name is Tylenol.

 - Ibuprofen.
-One of the best over the counter muscle relaxants off-label is Ibuprofen, which has a wide range of uses.
+One of the best over the counter muscle relaxers off-label is Ibuprofen, which has a wide range of uses.
 Widely circulated brands are Advil and Motrin.

 - Naproxen.
-This off-label over the counter muscle relaxer is marketed for the relief of tension in the back and joints.
+This off-label over the counter drug is marketed for the relief of tension in the back and joints.
 Brand names include Naprosyn, Aleve, Anaprox, and Midol.

 - Celecoxib, available under the brand name, Celebrex, this NSAID is commonly used for chronic arthritis pain, and it is often used to relieve spasm as well.